dulwichpsycotherapy/website/index.md

 She is an experienced Supervisor and Lecturer in Psychotherapy and a Training Analyst and Supervisor for several different organizations and registered Psychotherapy and Counselling trainings.
 She has twenty years’ experience working in the NHS in Child and Adult Mental Health, and as a Psychotherapist in Specialist Psychotherapy Services, where she assesses and treats patients and supervises Psychotherapists and Psychologists who are working in the department or in training.
-She has been a Chair of the External relations section of the BPC and secretary of the Research committee and Training Advisor and tutor for British Association of Psychotherapists BAP.</p>
+She has been a Chair of the External relations section of the BPC and secretary of the Research committee and Training Advisor and Training Advisor and Tutor for British Psychotherapy Foundation (BPF).</p>